pulumi/pulumi-hugo/themes/default/content/solutions/_index.md

             Modernize how your teams provision and manage infrastructure in order to adapt to the changes in technologies (containers, serverless), architectures (distributed), and software release automation associated with the cloud.

             [Learn More](/solutions/terraform-migration)

+        - name: Greenfield modern applications
+          case_studies:
+            - name: Snowflake
+              link: /case-studies/snowflake
+            - name: Menta Network
+              link: /case-studies/menta-network
+          description: |
+            Use Pulumi to develop your next greenfield application that uses modern cloud technologies, like containers and serverless.
+Pulumi is designed for building these types of complex and distributed applications.

         - name: AI and ML workloads
           description: |